What is ChloraPrep patient preoperative skin preparation?

 A. The ChloraPrep single and triple Swabstick applicators have a two-year shelf life from the date of production.
 All other ChloraPrep products are labeled with a three-year shelf-life from the date of production.

-Using ChloraPrep skin antiseptic Q. How do I know which applicator to use for a certain procedure?
+Using ChloraPrep preoperative skin preparation Q. How do I know which applicator to use for a certain procedure?

 A. Each ChloraPrep applicator is appropriate for a variety of procedures, depending on the size of the area that needs to be prepped.
 To review a list of common applicator procedures, go to the Product Line Page

-Top Q. How long does it take to prep a patient using ChloraPrep skin antiseptic?
+Top Q. How long does it take to prep a patient using ChloraPrep preoperative skin preparation?
 Is it less time than with other products?

 A. Prepping time varies by the location and size of the prep site and applicator.
-Prepping with ChloraPrep skin antiseptic is a procedure that, compared to the "scrub and paint technique," greatly reduces the amount of time required for patient preoperative skin preparation.
+Prepping with ChloraPrep preoperative skin preparation is a procedure that, compared to the "scrub and paint technique," greatly reduces the amount of time required for patient preoperative skin preparation.

-Top Q. Is ChloraPrep skin antiseptic safe to use with all procedures?
+Top Q. Is ChloraPrep preoperative skin preparation safe to use with all procedures?

-A. ChloraPrep skin antiseptic is for external use only.
+A. ChloraPrep preoperative skin preparation is for external use only.

 ChloraPrep should not be used: